-Cost: \$795; after 7/4 \$810; after 8/4 \$825 (32 week class) (See special rates on package deals for 6/7 grades.)
+Cost: \$795; 8/1 - \$825 (32-week class)

-Algebra 1⁄2 - Saxon (grades 7 up) - Linda Hendrix - Algebra 1/2 represents a culmination of prealgebra mathematics, covering all topics normally taught in pre-algebra, as well as additional topics from geometry and discrete mathematics (used in engineering and computer sciences).
+Algebra 1⁄4 - Saxon (grades 7 up) - Linda Hendrix - Algebra 1/2 represents a culmination of prealgebra mathematics, covering all topics normally taught in pre-algebra, as well as additional topics from geometry and discrete mathematics (used in engineering and computer sciences).
 This 32-week Algebra 1/2 also reviews pre-algebra concepts such as decimals, mixed numbers and their arithmetic operations, signed numbers, order of operations, percent, ratios and proportions, evaluating and simplifying algebraic expressions, word problems involving algebraic concepts and advanced groups.
 The teacher will test on a regular basis.
 Strong 7th graders may take this course.
 ZOOM STUDY GROUP: Mrs. Hendrix will set up a schedule to meet with students on some Fridays for an Algebra 1/2 study session.
-Time: Tuesdays; 8/24-12/14/21 and 1/11-5/3/22; 1-2:30pm.